michaelgale/pcbflow/README.md

 # if width is omitted it will use the default trace_width in Board.DRC
 usb_con.pads[3].w("r 90 f 5 l 90 f 10").wire(width=0.25)

-# print a Part's details (pad 3 happens to be the USB connector's D- line)
+# print a PCBPart's details (pad 3 happens to be the USB connector's D- line)
 print(usb_con)
 # Part: 3   top    ( 10.00,  10.00) / 0 deg  6 pads
 #   0: 5 (10.58, 16.80)    1: 6 (10.58, 3.20)     2: D+ (17.00, 11.88)   3: D- (22.00, 20.62)   4: GND (17.00, 9.38)